ibm-cloud-docs/direct-link/direct-link-july-policy-change.md

 ## IBM Cloud Direct Link global routing pricing model
 {: #announce-ibm-cloud-direct-link-global-routing-pricing-model}

 With all IBM Cloud Direct Link offerings, network routing within a local market is standard.
-Effective on 1 July 2019, pricing for the Global Routing option is being aligned to the connection speed of the Direct Link connection.
+Effective on 1 July 2019, pricing for the Global routing option is being aligned to the connection speed of the Direct Link connection.
 This alignment provides better value to customers across all connection speeds available for Direct Link offerings.

 Pricing is at [Pricing for global routing add-on](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link#pricing-for-global-routing-add-on).

 ## IBM Cloud Direct Link global routing network transit overage charges
 {: #announce-ibm-cloud-direct-link-global-routing-network-transit-overage-charges}

-Along with this announcement, IBM is withdrawing the network transit limits and overage charges for customers with the Global Routing option.
+Along with this announcement, IBM is withdrawing the network transit limits and overage charges for customers with the Global routing option.
 Previous pricing included network transit allowances and overage charges for egress traffic outside of the customer’s local market.
 New pricing eliminates these network traffic charges.
 Effective with this announcement, ingress and egress traffic across Direct Link connections do not incur overages.

 ## Effective date
 {: #announce-effective-date}